preeti-0001/jam/README.md

 ├── sweep_agent.py              <- Same as experiment_helper but for train_val and when launching sweeps.
 ├── run_preprocess.py           <- Fetch, pre-process and split training data.
 ├── run_implementation.py       <- Use trained model to generate playlist for user.
-└── run_experiment.py           <- Entry point to the code.
+├── run_experiment.py           <- Entry point to the code.
-├── run_test_sweep.py           <- Same as experiment_helper but for test results over a sweep.
+└── run_test_sweep.py           <- Same as experiment_helper but for test results over a sweep.
 ```

+#Limitation
+- Model depends on quality of pretrained embeddings
+- Recommendations limited by dataset coverage

 # Original Repository Documentation ([Reference](https://github.com/hcai-mms/jam/blob/master/README.md))